What is Cervical Radiculopathy?

 Some less common causes are spinal infections and cancerous or noncancerous growths in the spine that can press against the nerve roots.

 If you’re feeling arm or hand numbness, weakness in the arms or hands, or radiating arm pain, the cause may actually be in your neck — without causing neck pain!
-Contact Dr. Fayaz’s office in The Woodlands for an evaluation and stop suffering!
+If you are in the Greater Houston-area, contact Dr. Fayaz’s office in The Woodlands for an evaluation and stop suffering!